nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Case 2: Invalid ID or rating**

-If the rating given for any employee is invalid (is not an integer from 1-5 inclusive), Coydir will prompt the users accordingly, and the command will not execute.
+If the rating given for any employee is invalid (is not an integer from 1-5 inclusive), Coydir will prompt you accordingly, and the command will not execute.

 Format: `rate id/ID r/RATING`